mdn/content/files/en-us/learn/javascript/asynchronous/promises/index.md

 Promises work in the latest versions of all modern browsers; the only place where promise support will be a problem is in Opera Mini and IE11 and earlier versions.

 We didn't touch on all promise features in this article, just the most interesting and useful ones.
-As you start to learn more about promises, you'll come across further features and techniques.
+As you start to learn more about promises, you'll come across more features and techniques.

-Most modern Web APIs are promise-based, so you'll need to understand promises to get the most out of them.
-Among those APIs are [WebRTC](/en-US/docs/Web/API/WebRTC_API), [Web Audio API](/en-US/docs/Web/API/Web_Audio_API), [Media Capture and Streams](/en-US/docs/Web/API/Media_Streams_API), and many more.
+Many modern Web APIs are promise-based, including [WebRTC](/en-US/docs/Web/API/WebRTC_API), [Web Audio API](/en-US/docs/Web/API/Web_Audio_API), [Media Capture and Streams](/en-US/docs/Web/API/Media_Streams_API), and many more.

 ## See also